 - Invoke a Lambda Worker for each task.

-Only one more part missing: the Worker Lambda.
+Only one more part is missing: the Worker Lambda.

-- An IAM Role called WorkerLambdaRole contains an IAM policy allowing the Lambda Worker function to delete messages from SQS.
+- An IAM Role called WorkerLambdaRole includes an IAM policy allowing the Lambda Worker function to delete messages from SQS.

 - A Lambda function named WorkerLambda creates and configures the Lambda Worker.

-Asynchronous decoupling can be achieved with the help of SQS.
-It is possible to integrate the managed queuing system with Lambda.
-This allows you to build a serverless microservice consuming tasks from a queue, e.g.: sending out massive amounts of emails, transcoding video files after upload, or analyzing user behavior.
+SQS helps you to decouple your asynchronous workloads.
+Using Lambda with SQS is a challenge, as AWS does not provide an out-of-the-box integration so far.
+But as you have learned in this article, it is possible to combine SQS and Lambda with a little bit of glue yourself.
+Doing so allows you to build a serverless microservice consuming tasks from a queue, e.g.: sending out massive amounts of emails, transcoding video files after upload, or analyzing user behavior.

 Published on and updated on